apache/fury-site/docs/blog/blog1_fury_introduction.md

     - Cross-language serialize shared/circular reference, no data duplication or recursion error.
     - Support object polymorphism, multiple children type objects can be serialized simultaneously.
   - **Row format**
-    - A cache-friendly binary random-access format, support skipping deserialization and lazy deserialization, efficient for high-performance computing and large-scale data transfer.
+    - A cache-friendly binary random-access format, supports skipping deserialization and lazy deserialization, efficient for high-performance computing and large-scale data transfer.
     - Support automatic conversion to apache arrow.

 # Core Serialization Capabilities

-Although different scenarios require different serialization frameworks, the underlying operations of serialization are similar.
-Therefore, Fury defines and implements a set of basic serialization capabilities, which can be used for quickly building new multi-language serialization protocols and get speedup by jit acceleration and other optimization techniques.
-At the same time, performance optimization for a protocol on the basic capabilities can also benefit all other protocols.
+Although different scenarios require different serialization protocols, the underlying operations of serialization are similar.
+Therefore, Fury defines and implements a set of basic serialization capabilities, which can be used for quickly building new multi-language serialization protocols and get speedup by jit acceleration and other optimizations.
+At the same time, performance optimization for a protocol on the primitives can also benefit all other protocols.

 ## Serialization Primitives